sachsmc/tufterhandout/README.md

 tufterhandout
 =============

-Output formats for Tufte-style handouts in pdf and html for Rmarkdown.
+Output formats for Tufte-style handouts in html for Rmarkdown.
 See it in action here <http://sachsmc.github.io/tufterhandout>.

 ## Installation